par7133/5cube/README.md

   Hello and welcome to 5 Cube!<br>

-  5 Cube is a light, simple, p2p software on premise to source your prospects.
+  5 Cube is a light, simple, "peer-to-peer" software on premise to source your prospects.
 Your procurement digital solution.<br>

   5 Cube is released under GPLv3 license, it is supplied AS-IS and we do not take any responsibility for its misusage.<br>